hashicorp/terraform-provider-tfe/website/docs/cdktf/typescript/r/team.html.markdown

 * `visibility` - (Optional) The visibility of the team ("secret" or "organization").
 Defaults to "secret".
 * `organizationAccess` - (Optional) Settings for the team's [organization access](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/permissions#organization-permissions).
 * `ssoTeamId` - (Optional) Unique Identifier to control [team membership](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/single-sign-on#team-names-and-sso-team-ids) via SAML.
 Defaults to `null`
+* `allowMemberTokenManagement` - (Optional) Used by Owners and users with "Manage Teams" permissions to control whether team members can manage team tokens.
+Defaults to `true`.

 The `organizationAccess` block supports: